-Planning authorities also have a duty to protect these areas from development which would harm their special historic or architectural character and this is reflected in the policies contained in the National Park's Unitary Development Plan.
+Planning authorities have a duty to protect these areas from development which would harm their special historic or architectural character and this is reflected in the policies contained in the National Park's Local Development Plan.
+There is also a duty to review Conservation Areas to establish whether the boundaries need amendment and to identify potential measures for enhancing and protecting the Conservation Area.

-The purpose of this appraisal is to define the qualities of the area that make it worthy of conservation area status.
+The purpose of a conservation area appraisal is to define the qualities of the area that make it worthy of conservation area status.
 A clear, comprehensive appraisal of its character provides a sound basis for development control decisions and for developing initiatives to improve the area.
 It will also enable the development of a robust policy framework for the future management of the area, on which planning applications and other proposals for change can be considered.
-The Hay-on-Wye Conservation Area Appraisal (CAA) also includes a review of the existing conservation area boundary; an investigation of the need for any special controls additional to existing planning powers; the definition of a scheme of enhancement to guide applications for grant aid and development proposals; and the provision of design guidance for local residents and inward investors.

-The appraisal report follows a format originally contained within advice produced by English Heritage on appraisals and management of conservation areas.
-It also takes account of current work being developed by Cadw on local distinctiveness characterisation.
-This draft report will be the subject of intensive and extensive consultation with interest groups, specialist organisations and local residents and a revised document will be considered by the National Park Authority for formal adoption.
+The current adopted appraisal report followed a format originally contained within advice produced by Historic England on appraisals and management of conservation areas.
+It also takes account of work developed by Cadw on local distinctiveness characterisation.